A few days ago, I slept in my own bed for the first time in more than a month.

 We maintained the status quo quite nicely.
 We just didn’t make any growth progress, or chase any long-term prospects.
 That’s totally fine by me.
 I’m in this for the lifestyle.

-Having throughly tested a variety of real estate management tactics, I’m more convinced than ever that traditional rental properties are one of the BEST sources of truly passive income.
+Having thoroughly tested a variety of real estate management tactics, I’m more convinced than ever that traditional rental properties are one of the BEST sources of truly passive income.
 (The initial phase is a pain-in-the-rear, but the aftermath is awesomesauce-with-a-side-of-hell-yeah.)

 Meanwhile, vacation rentals (like being an AirBnb host) and active businesses (like my laptop-based operation) are more lucrative but require MUCH more time, energy and attention.
 One is a passive business, while the others are ultra-active.